zangcc/codeql/docs/codeql/codeql-language-guides/analyzing-data-flow-in-ruby.rst

 -  ``isBarrier`` - optionally, restricts the data flow.
 -  ``isAdditionalFlowStep`` - optionally, adds additional flow steps.

+The characteristic predicate (``MyDataFlowConfiguration()``) defines the name of the configuration, so ``"..."`` must be replaced with a unique name (for instance the class name).

-The data flow analysis is performed using the predicate ``flow(DataFlow::Node source, DataFlow::Node sink)``:
+The data flow analysis is performed using the predicate ``hasFlow(DataFlow::Node source, DataFlow::Node sink)``:

 .. code-block:: ql

-   from DataFlow::Node source, DataFlow::Node sink
-   where MyFlow::flow(source, sink)
-   select source, "Dataflow to $@.", sink, sink.toString()
+   from MyDataFlowConfiguation dataflow, DataFlow::Node source, DataFlow::Node sink where dataflow.hasFlow(source, sink) select source, "Dataflow to $@.", sink, sink.toString()

 Using global taint tracking